mellobacon/MadLad/README.md

 `#help`: to show the supported commands.

 `#DEBUG`: to go into debug mode.
 Debug commands will become useable in this mode.
+To exit debug mode, just type this command again.

 `#clear`: clears the screen.

 `#exit`: exit the REPL.

-*The following commands only work in DEBUG mode only*
+*The following commands work in DEBUG mode only*

 `#showtree`: shows the syntax tree representing what is going on under the hood.

 `#showlexer --basic`: shows the basic lexer.
 There will be no evaluation output.
-Just the lexed tokens.
+Just the lexed tokens with minimal info.
+Only shows tokens you can see.

 `#showlexer --full`: shows the full lexer.
 Unlike the basic lexer, this lexer shows all tokens.
 Whitespace, EOF tokens, all of them - plus the details of what makes up the token.

-`#reset`: resets the scope so that all variables are removed.
-You can start with fresh global variables
+`#reset`: resets the scope so that all variables are removed from the stack.
+You can start with fresh global variables.

 <h3 align="center">This repository is a part of the <b><a href="https://github.com/salty-sweet/TLoDLiBSsf">The List of Developing Languages in Brackeys Server so far.</a> Check it out for some other awesome languages</h4